Yotuel Romero

 The theme "A lo cubano" is one of the most commonly used backgrounds in series, contests, and movies where a character from the island is introduced.

-In addition, their music has been featured in various soundtracks such as Kubaner Küssen Besser Germany 2002, Fast & Furious II, 2003, Bad Boys II, 2003, Dirty Dancing: Havana Nights 2004, Perfecto Amor Equivocado Cuba-Spain 2004, and El Benny Cuba 2006
+In addition, her music has been part of various soundtracks, such as Kubaner Küssen Besser Germany 2002, Fast & Furious II, 2003, Bad Boys II, 2003, Dirty Dancing: Havana Nights 2004, Perfecto Amor Equivocado Cuba-Spain 2004, and El Benny Cuba 2006

-On December 12, 2009, Orishas held their final concert as a group in Zurich, Switzerland.
-After that, each member of the group went their separate ways to work on solo albums.
+On December 12, 2009, Orishas held their final concert as a group in Zurich, Switzerland, after which each member pursued their own path to work on solo albums.

 As an actor, Yotuel has participated in series and movies such as the popular "Un paso Adelante," where he met his partner, the Spanish actress, dancer, composer, and singer Beatriz Luengo.
-Additionally, we could see him in Cuban cinema in "Color Habana," "Perfecto amor equivocado," and "El Baile de San Juan."
+He was also seen in Cuban cinema in "Color Habana," "Perfecto amor equivocado," and "El Baile de San Juan."

-In January 2020, along with Orishas and Beatriz Luengo, he released "Ojalá pase," in which Luengo sings exactly the chorus of the song "Ojalá," by Silvio Rodríguez.
-This generated significant controversy with Silvio, and ultimately the song was removed from all platforms.
+In January 2020, together with Orishas and Beatriz Luengo, he released "Ojalá pase," in which Luengo sings the exact chorus of the song "Ojalá" by Silvio Rodríguez.
+This sparked significant controversy with Silvio, and ultimately the song was removed from all platforms.

-In 2021, Yotuel was in the news again for using the same lyrics to create the song Patria y Vida, joining his voice in collaboration with Gente de Zona, Decemer Bueno, and the rappers Maykel Osorbo and Funky, two of the most visible faces of the San Isidro Movement and the fight against repression on the island.
-Additionally, Luis Manuel Otero Alcántara, another member of the MSI, appears in the audiovisual.
+In 2021, Yotuel made headlines again for using the same lyrics to create the song Patria y Vida, joining his voice in collaboration with Gente de Zona, Decemer Bueno, and the rappers Maykel Osorbo and el Funky, two of the most visible faces of the San Isidro Movement and the fight against repression on the island.
+Additionally, the audiovisual features Luis Manuel Otero Alcántara, another member of the MSI.

-With this song, which has garnered over 4 million views, the musicians have made history by creating an anthem of freedom that resonates with all Cubans, both on the island and abroad.
-It has significantly disturbed the Cuban regime, intensifying the repression against any citizen who publicly sings or writes any of its verses.
+With this song, which has garnered over 4 million views, the musicians have made history by creating an anthem of freedom that resonates with all Cubans both on the island and abroad.
+It has strongly annoyed the Cuban regime, intensifying repression against any citizen who sings or publicly writes any of its lyrics.

-In February, along with other Cuban artists and personalities, he intervened before the European Parliament to discuss the situation in Cuba, as well as with members of the Joe Biden administration, regarding the impact of the song.
+In February, along with other Cuban artists and personalities, he addressed the European Parliament to discuss the situation in Cuba, as well as with members of Joe Biden's administration regarding the impact of the song.

-In January, he announced that he was working on a song with the Spanish singer-songwriter and composer Rozalén titled "Propuesta indecente."
+In January, he announced that he was working on a track with the Spanish singer-songwriter and composer Rozalén titled "Propuesta indecente".

-Yotuel resides in Miami with his wife Beatriz Luengo, with whom he is expecting their second child together, a girl who will be born in 2021.
-He also has a third child from a previous relationship.
-It is common to see him sharing family moments, always accompanied by his mother, with whom the Cuban artist has a close bond.
+Yotuel lives in Miami with his wife Beatriz Luengo, with whom he is expecting their second child together, a girl who will be born in 2021.
+Additionally, he has a third child from a previous relationship.
+He is often seen sharing family moments and is always accompanied by his mother, to whom the Cuban artist is very close.